bonz027/angular-photo-app/README.md

 # Angular-Photo-App

-An created to showcase my verastility with AngularJS
+An app created to showcase my verastility with AngularJS